teamneusta/converter-bundle/docs/usage.md

     private string $lastname;
     private int $uuid;

-    // with getters and fluent setters
+    // with getters and setters
 }
 ```